onap/vnfrqts-requirements/docs/Chapter5.rst

 -  VNFs may use DHCP assigned IP addresses or assign fixed IPs when attaching VMs to an external network.

--  OpenECOMP enforces a naming convention for parameters associated with external networks.
+-  ONAP enforces a naming convention for parameters associated with external networks.

--  Parameter values associated with an external network will be generated and/or assigned by OpenECOMP at orchestration time.
+-  Parameter values associated with an external network will be generated and/or assigned by ONAP at orchestration time.

 -  Parameter values associated with an external network must not be enumerated in the environment file.